Dr-averma/Image_Processing/README.md

 - **Data Export**
   - Save all crack properties (length, width, area, type, etc.) to an Excel file.
-This is the code used in research article: https://doi.org/10.21203/rs.3.rs-4389107/v1
+This is the code used in research article: https://doi.org/10.21203/rs.3.rs-4389107/v1 Kindly cite this article if you are using the code.
+Thank you!!!

 ## Requirements